 The fee can be claimed once per affected patient during the switch period, regardless of whether that patient switches to a biosimilar.

-See the table below for fee codes, effective from May 27 to November 25, 2019.
+See the table below for fee codes, which are active during their respective phase periods.
 Note some claim fees are limited to certain prescribers.

 |Biosimilar Switch||Prescriber||Fee Code|